infidelus/vrdwatch/README.md

 * Check to see if the files have already been processed
 * Check to see if the recording is still active, and ignore it if that's the case
 * Check to see if the recording in the processed.txt file still exists on the disk, and remove it from the text file if it doesn't
-* Optionally, if you create an 'ignore_list.txt' file in the project folder, you can and add anything you don't want to process
+* Optionally, if you use the 'ignore_list.txt' file in the project folder to add anything you don't want to process

 **Setup Notes**